afullerton785/ai-for-the-arts-B/README.md

 # ai-for-the-arts-B 2879500

-Repoistory for AI for the Arts and Humanities (B) Project.
+Repository for AI for the Arts and Humanities (B) Project.